 Urinary tract infection

-Urinary tract infections can complicate up to 20% of pregnancies and are responsible for 10% of all antenatal admissions.
 While easily treated during pregnancy, a UTI can cause complications.
-“Most often recognised by pain, discomfort or burning when you urinate, UTIs can also produce lower abdominal pain.
+“Most often recognised by pain, discomfort or burning when you urinate, UTIs can also produce lower stomach pain.

 Should you notice pain in your lower back, under your rib cage or above your pelvic bone accompanied by fever or nausea, it’s possible the UTI has spread to your kidneys.
 If this is the case, seek medical attention as soon as possible,” recommends the APA.

-According to the Infertility Awareness Association of South Africa, 15% to 20% of all pregnancies end in miscarriage.
-Of these, 75% occur in the first 12 weeks of pregnancy.
-According to whattoexpect.com, cramping associated with a miscarriage usually occurs in the abdomen, lower back and/or pelvic area and is accompanied by bleeding.
+According to whattoexpect.com, cramping associated with a miscarriage can usually be felt in your stomach, lower back and/or pelvic area and is accompanied by bleeding.
 Other signs of a miscarriage include true contractions (every five to 20 minutes), bleeding with or without cramps, tissue or clot-like material passing from your vagina and a sudden decrease in other signs of pregnancy.

 Xanet is an award-winning journalist and Living and Loving’s digital editor.
 She has won numerous awards for her health and wellness articles and was a finalist for the Discovery Journalist of the Year in 2009 and again in 2011 for the Discovery Best Health Consumer Reporting and Feature Writing category.
 She is responsible for our online presence across social media channels and makes sure our moms have fresh and interesting articles to read every day.
 Learn more about Xanet Scheepers.